Should I Mist My Money Tree? (+Ideal Humidity)

 Humidifiers are devices created to increase the humidity inside the houses.

-You can use a humidifier to adjust the humidity levels inside your house as per your requirement.
+You can use a humidifier to adjust the humidity levels inside your house as per your requirements.

-You can first check the humidity by using a hygrometer and then use the humidifier and adjust the humidity level accordingly.
+You can first check the humidity using a hygrometer and then use the humidifier to adjust the humidity level accordingly.
 This will help the money tree by increasing the humidity around it.

-You can use a pebble tray in case you can’t get a humidifier.
+You can use a pebble tray if you can’t get a humidifier.

-To create a pebble tray, you need to take a tray and at some tables to it.
+To create a pebble tray, you need to take a tray and add some pebbles to it.
 Then, add water to the tray and fill the fables Halfway with water.

 Place the money tree on the pebbles and ensure that the drainage holes are submerged in the water.

-If you see that the water level has gone down, add water to the tray.
+If the water level has gone down, add water to the tray.
 As the water evaporates, it adds humidity around your money tree.
 This also boosts the growth of your plant.

 Group your money tree with other plants